jailbirt/theeye-docs/README.md

 2. Install an agent on each server you would like to perform actions.
 3. Create yor first resource from TheEye Web.

-Once you've activated your user account, you'll see this Dasboard after login:
+Once you've activated your user account, you'll see this Dashboard after login:
 ![](images/FirstTimeLogin.jpg)

+The wizard will guide you to install an agent and create a task.

 #### Agent Installation
 If it is the first time you access TheEye Website, click the link in the monitors panel where says _"Click HERE to get the step by step instructions to install the Agent on Linux and Windows operating systems"_, otherwise go to _Settings_ in the left menu and get to the _Installation_ section.
 Installation instructions are provided for Linux and Windows systems.